rtircher/lein-haml-sass/README.md

 * use :root of project to make sure we use the correct files ** remove root from path on display
 ** there might be an issue with finding haml files
-* Add hooks
 * Allow the use of a specific haml version if specified in the project.clj config
 * Create some unit tests for the haml tasks
-* Remove all the unnecessary files from the embedded gem (maybe)
+* add support for lein2
 * extract what could be reused for a lein-sass
-* Uncomment the error handling in the tasks
-* add support for lein2
 * create some kind of CI to run against different versions of lein
+* Remove all the unnecessary files from the embedded gem (maybe)

 ## License